 How to food shop cheaply and get away with it

 Ever been embarrassed opening your food cupboards in front of people because they're full of supermarkets own brand or value food?
+Shop smart and mask your groceries and you can save up to £20 per week.

 Here's how to camouflage your non branded food shop...
 It's bad enough when you're walking around the supermarket with a trolley full of own brand goods and someone you know spots you, but opening the cupboards in front of family and friends can be soul destroying.